 What does Amdahl's Law tell us?

-Well, imagine that you run your code on a zillion processors.
-The parallel part of the code could exhibit up to a factor of a zillion speedup.
+Imagine that you run your code on a zillion processors.
+The parallel part of the code could speed up by as much as a factor of a zillion.
 For sufficiently large values of a zillion, the parallel part would take zero time!